openstack-charmers/openstack-bundles/development/ceph-base-bionic-luminous/README.md

 # Basic Ceph Cluster

-This example bundle deploys a Ceph (Luminous) cluster on Ubuntu 18.04 LTS.
+*DEV/TEST ONLY*: This unstable, development example bundle deploys a Ceph (Luminous) cluster on Ubuntu 18.04 LTS.
+See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).

 ## Requirements